Corporate - DeductionsLast reviewed - 19 January 2023

 |Granted to holding and asset administration companies||-||0.75*|

 * In calculating the amount of the maximum interest permissible from a tax perspective, any potentially existing hidden equity (based on Swiss thin capitalisation rules; see Thin capitalisation in the Group taxation section) has to be considered.

 Notional interest deduction (NID)

 The Federal Act on the Harmonisation of Direct Taxation at Cantonal and Communal Levels allows cantons to introduce a a notional interest deduction (NID) on excess equity was introduced with the TRAF on 1 January 2020.
 However, the NID only applies for a company tax resident in the canton of Zurich.
 The NID rate on such excess equity is generally based on the 10-year Swiss government bond rate.
 To the extent it relates to inter-company loans, an arm’s-length rate can be applied.

 Bad debt provision

 Based on a longstanding practice in Switzerland, it is admissible to set up a statutory accounting provision for specific impaired receivables, which will be accepted for CIT purposes.
-Unlike most other countries, it is also possible to account for an additional ('lump sum') bad debt provision of 5% on all domestic and 10% on all foreign receivables (i.e. a provision in addition to the provision for specific impaired receivables).
-Except for inter-company receivables and receivables to the public, enabling the taxpayer to defer the related tax liability until this provision has been released.
+Unlike most other countries, it is also possible to account for an additional ('lump sum') bad debt provision of 5% on most domestic and 10% on most foreign receivables (i.e. a provision in addition to the provision for specific impaired receivables).
+The most common exceptions are for inter-company receivables and receivables to the public, enabling the taxpayer to defer the related tax liability until this provision has been released.
 Some cantons, such as Zurich, accept an even higher reserve (i.e. 10% on domestic and 20% on foreign receivables).
 This additional bad debt provision may have the character of a 'hidden' (i.e. undisclosed) reserve and is appropriate because the Swiss statutory accounting standards favour prudence over true and fair view accounting principles.

 Obsolete inventory provision